-The information presented below is intended to inform the user of more details about the placement, use and administration of the cookies used by the site.
-Also, there are some useful links related to this topic.
+The information presented below is intended to inform you about the cookie.
+We provide details about the placement, use and administration of "cookies" used by Airlinesmedia Communication sites.
+There are also some useful links related to this topic.

-This website uses its own and third-party cookies to provide visitors with a much better browsing experience and services tailored to their needs and interests.
+This website uses its own cookies and third parties to provide visitors with a much better browsing experience and services tailored to the needs and interests of everyone.

-In what we call the "2.0 web", "cookies" play an important role in facilitating access and delivery of multiple services that the user enjoys on the Internet, such as:
+In what we call "web 2.0", "cookies" play an important role in facilitating access to and delivery of multiple services that the user enjoys on the Internet, such as:

-- Customization of certain settings such as: the language in which a site is viewed, the currency in which certain prices or prices are expressed, the storage of options for various products (measures, other details, etc.) in the shopping cart (and the storage of these options) - being generated thus the flexibility of the "shopping cart" (accessing old preferences by accessing the "forward" and "back" button).
+• Customizing certain settings such as: the language in which a site is viewed, the currency in which certain prices or rates are expressed, keeping options for various products (measures, other details, etc.) in the shopping cart (and storing these options) - generating thus the flexibility of the "shopping cart" (accessing old preferences by accessing the "forward" and "back" button)

-- Cookies give site owners valuable feedback on how their sites are used by users, so that they can make them even more efficient and accessible to users.
+• Cookies provide site owners with valuable feedback on how their sites are used by users so they can make them even more effective and accessible to users.

 What is a "cookie"?

-An "Internet Cookie" (term also known as "browser cookie" or "HTTP cookie" or simply "cookie") is a small file, consisting of letters and numbers, which will be stored on your computer, mobile terminal or other equipment of a user accessing the Internet.
+An "Internet Cookie" (also known as a "browser cookie" or "HTTP cookie" or simply a "cookie") is a small file, consisting of letters and numbers, that will be stored on your computer, mobile terminal or other equipment of a user from which the Internet is accessed.

-The cookie is installed by a request issued by a web server to a browser (eg Internet Explorer, Chrome) and is completely "passive" (it does not contain software, viruses or spyware and cannot access the information on the user's hard drive). .
+The cookie is installed by request issued by a web server to a browser (eg Internet Explorer, Chrome) and is completely "passive" (does not contain software, viruses or spyware and can not access the information on the user's hard drive) .